WhiteLotus: Walking Through a UEFI Bootkit

 )

-This structure is gold.
-It contains the loader’s view of the boot world, including the loaded module list.
-At this point I do not need to blindly scan memory and hope I find the right image.
-The loader already has the list.
-WhiteLotus walks LoadOrderListHead and searches for ntoskrnl.exe:
+LOADER_PARAMETER_BLOCK is the loader’s view of the entire boot world at this point.
+It contains the loaded module list, which means I don’t have to scan memory hoping to find the right image — the loader already has the list.
+WhiteLotus uses LoadOrderListHead to walk it:

 CONST PKLDR_DATA_TABLE_ENTRY KernelEntry =